 The goal of motivating teens and young adults is to get them to eventually be able to live independently and strive to achieve life’s goals without you pushing them.
 You can mold intrinsic motivation once you learn details about what fuels your teenager or young adult.
 Here are some ways to help your son or daughter develop internal or intrinsic motivation and not rely on external or extrinsic motivation.

 - Use incentives carefully – Avoid external rewards and punishments as much as possible.
 Research shows that external rewards can actually decrease intrinsic motivation.
-External rewards, praise, punishment, etc can be very effective, but there is a better way.
+External rewards, praise, punishment, etc. can be very effective, but there is a better way.
 Help your son or daughter recognize their natural feelings of accomplishment after completing a task.
 Or encourage them to study a subject that already fascinates them.

 - Celebrate strengths – You will find it is much easier to develop intrinsic motivation in your child if you focus on what they are good at and stop dwelling on what there are not good at.
 If your son or daughter loves art and despises math, help nurture that creativity.
 Or if they prefer biology to English, go with it.
-Encouraging their passions Your child has unique gifts, talents, and interests.
+Your child has unique gifts, talents, and interests.
 Teaching young people to discover their gifts and talents helps develop motivation.

 - Play video games – This may seem counterintuitive but playing video games teaches teens and young adults to put in consistent and sometimes prolonged effort to accomplish a goal.
-Just be make sure you set limits around playing video games.
+Just make sure you set limits around playing video games.

 As your child transitions to adulthood, it is important that you give them as much opportunity to practice independence as possible.
 This applies to motivation as well.
 Here is how you can start to put your teen or young adult in the driver’s seat: